rdnewman/loba/README.md

 ### Deprecations

 #### 0.3.0
-In prior versions, to allow Loba notes to log in :production, an optional third parameter could be supplied as merely a boolean value.
+In prior versions, to allow Loba notes to write to the log while in :production, an optional third parameter could be supplied as merely a boolean value.
 In 0.3.0 and later versions, this must now be specified as part of an options hash as `{:production => true}`

 ### Semantic versions

-This gem follows semantic versioning [2.0.0](http://semver.org/spec/v2.0.0.html) conventions.
+As of version 0.3.0 and later, this gem follows semantic versioning [2.0.0](http://semver.org/spec/v2.0.0.html) conventions.

 ## Contributing